mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/prerequisites-airgapped/index.md

 ## Download the bootstrap image

-1. Set an environment variable with the DKP version.
+1. Set an environment variable with the DKP version:

     ```bash
     export DKP_VERSION=v2.2.0
     ```

-2. Download the bootstrap docker image on a machine that has access to this artifact.
+2. Download the bootstrap docker image on a machine that has access to this artifact:

     ```docker
     curl -O https://downloads.d2iq.com/dkp/$DKP_VERSION/konvoy-bootstrap_$DKP_VERSION.tar
     ```

-3. Load the bootstrap docker image on your bastion machine.
+3. Load the bootstrap docker image on your bastion machine:

     ```docker
     docker load -i konvoy-bootstrap_$DKP_VERSION.tar